-Rehabilitation, restoration and transitional living are provided for girls rescued from sex trafficking in Cambodia by Agape Restoration Home (ARH).
+Rehabilitation, restoration and transitional living are provided for girls rescued from sex trafficking in Cambodia by AIM Restoration Home (ARH).
 ARH is a safe and secure home and it is the goal of ARH’s loving and nurturing Cambodian staff to return hope for the future to each girl entrusted to their care and to prepare her for successful reintegration into society by providing for her physical, psychosocial, education, vocational and spiritual needs.

 Physical needs are met by providing safe, adequate, secure shelter; 3 nutritious meals every day, and healthcare from qualified professionals.